Rolling-element bearing: Life calculation models

-The life of a rolling bearing is expressed as the number of revolutions or the number of operating hours at a given speed that the bearing is capable of enduring before the first sign of metal fatigue (also known as spalling) occurs on the raceway of the inner or outer ring, or on a rolling element.
+The life of a rolling bearing is expressed as the number of revolutions or the number of operating hours at a given speed that the bearing is capable of enduring before the first sign of metal fatigue (also known as spalling) occurs on the race of the inner or outer ring, or on a rolling element.
 Calculating the endurance life of bearings is possible with the help of so-called life models.
 More specifically, life models are used to determine the bearing size – since this must be sufficient to ensure that the bearing is strong enough to deliver the required life under certain defined operating conditions.

 Under controlled laboratory conditions, however, seemingly identical bearings operating under identical conditions can have different individual endurance lives.
 Thus, bearing life cannot be calculated based on specific bearings, but is instead related to in statistical terms, referring to populations of bearings.
 All information with regard to load ratings is then based on the life that 90% of a sufficiently large group of apparently identical bearings can be expected to attain or exceed.
 This gives a clearer definition of the concept of bearing life, which is essential to calculate the correct bearing size.
 Life models can thus help to predict the performance of a bearing more realistically.

 The prediction of bearing life is described in ISO 281 and the ANSI/American Bearing Manufacturers Association Standards 9 and 11.

 The traditional life prediction model for rolling-element bearings uses the basic life equation: